Dr Richard J Robinson

 I am a general gastroenterologist with specific interests in endoscopy and inflammatory bowel disease.
-I am experienced in the diagnosis and management of all common GI disorders including irritable bowel syndrome, gastro-esophageal reflux, coeliac disease etc and all aspects of diagnostic and therapeutic upper and lower GI endoscopy.
+I am experienced in the diagnosis and management of all common gastrointestinal (GI) disorders including irritable bowel syndrome (IBS), gastro-oesophageal reflux, coeliac and Crohns disease, ulcerative colitis and all aspects of diagnostic and therapeutic upper and lower GI endoscopy.

 I have a major interest in diagnostic and therapeutic endoscopy regularly performing large numbers of procedures every year.
 For example, in 2014 in my NHS practice I supervised or performed 1471 endoscopic procedures (544 upper, 307 Colons and 620 flexible sigmoidoscopies).

 In addition I annually perform more than 250 colonoscopies on the National Bowel Cancer Screening Programme where key performance indicators (KPI) are independently assessed.
 My completion rate (97.5 v 90%), mean withdrawal time (12 v 6 mins) and polyp retrieval (96.9 v 90%) all exceed national standards.
 More than 90% of my patients experience no or only mild/moderate pain.
 Detection of polyps (ADR) is the most clinically relevant measure of high quality endoscopy since it is associated with a low rate of future cancer.
 My ADR last year was 53.6%; this significantly exceeds the national target of 40%.